Estimating the Empowerment of Language Model Agents: Abstract

 \section{Abstract}

-As language model (LM) agents become more capable and gain broader access to real-world tools, there is a growing need for scalable evaluation frameworks of agentic capability.
-However, conventional benchmark-centric evaluations are costly to design and require human designers to come up with valid tasks that translate into insights about general model capabilities.
-In this work, we propose information-theoretic evaluation based on \emph{empowerment}, the mutual information between an agent's actions and future states, as an open-ended method for evaluating LM agents.
-We introduce \textbf{EELMA (Estimating Empowerment of Language Model Agents)}, an algorithm for approximating effective empowerment from multi-turn text interactions.
-We validate EELMA on both language games and scaled-up realistic web-browsing scenarios.
-We find that empowerment strongly correlates with average task performance, characterize the impact of environmental complexity and agentic factors such as chain-of-thought, model scale, and memory length on estimated empowerment, and that high empowerment states and actions are often pivotal moments for general capabilities.
-Together, these results demonstrate empowerment as an appealing general-purpose metric for evaluating and monitoring LM agents in complex, open-ended settings.
-Code available: \url{https://github.com/Jinyeop3110/EELMA}
+As language model (LM) agents become increasingly capable and adopted in real-world applications, there is a growing need for scalable evaluation frameworks beyond costly, manually-designed benchmarks.
+We propose an evaluation framework based on \emph{empowerment}, an information-theoretic measure of an agent's influence on future states through its actions.
+To handle the unique challenges of text-based environments, we introduce \textit{EELMA} (Estimating Empowerment of Language Model Agents), an algorithm for approximating effective empowerment from multi-turn text interactions.
+We demonstrate EELMA on textual games and \cam{realistic web and tool-use environments}, showing that empowerment strongly correlates with average task performance.
+We further analyze how empowerment varies across models, environment complexity, and agent configurations, and show that high-empowerment states and actions often mark pivotal moments for general capabilities.
+These results establish empowerment as \cam{a goal-agnostic metric that complements task-success measures for LM-agent evaluation.} Code available: \url{https://github.com/Jinyeop3110/EELMA}